KotzaBoss/sage/README.md

 Once you have a successful build you can begin reading [bin/main.cpp](bin/main.cpp) and the tests to get a feel of the project.

 ## Development
 A big part of SAGE is automated.
-Once you are done tweaking/extending/refactoring, make sure you run cmake at least once to generate docs.
+Once you are done tweaking/extending/refactoring, make sure you _configure_ cmake at least once to generate docs.

 ### Build
 ```